 Some Real Life Examples & Numbers To Show You

-The following table give you an idea of the range of amount you’ll be able to get – depending on your age:
+The following table give you an idea of the range of amount you’ll be able to get – depending on your age – please note that these ranges and amounts apply to the age of the youngest homeowner or spouse if there are more than one:

 Where you fit in these ranges will depend on the lender, property type & location

-Another way of looking at this, is to look at the mid point in each range – which would look like this:
+Another way of looking at this, is to look at the mid point in each range – which would look like this (again these apply to the youngest homeowner or spouse if there are more than one):

 You can see that for about every 5 years older you are, the mid point of the amount you qualify for moves another 5%